 Angaza is partnering with ATEC Biodigesters International to bring the first-ever pay-as-you-go biodigester system to last-mile farmers throughout Cambodia.
 The biodigester system converts animal, plant, kitchen, and even human waste into clean, renewable biogas and fertilizer.
-With Angaza’s embedded metering technology, ATEC and distributors will be able to sell the biodigester system to consumers in Cambodia in affordable, pay-as-you-go increments and expand their market-leading technology to other countries across the world.
+With Angaza’s embedded pay-as-you-go metering and monitoring technology, ATEC Biodigesters and last-mile distributors will be able to sell the biodigester system to consumers in Cambodia in affordable, pay-as-you-go increments and expand their market-leading technology to other countries across the world.

 Video Source: ATEC Biodigesters International